-- 22. The purpose of fitness to practice is about patient safety (including the safety of colleagues and staff where appropriate) not punishment.
-Fitness to practise is an ongoing matter which is closely linked to professionalism.
-The most effective regulator of an individual's fitness to practise is the individual.
-Individuals must take responsibility for their own fitness to practise and should refrain from practice and be supported to do so if they are unable to provide the required standard of care.
-Individuals should also take steps to raise concerns about others where appropriate. - 23.
+- Students should also be aware of the importance of maintaining boundaries with their colleagues during their training.
+The familiarity which develops in a course where there is often intimate contact with fellow students, can lead to, sometimes inadvertent, boundary transgressions.
+Guidance should be provided to students regarding this, and on practicing osteopathic techniques and examination routines when away from the educational institution's premises, where potential boundary issues can be even more evident. - 24.
 Providing confidential support, guidance and teaching to students at an early stage may help students to develop individual insight about the impact of their behaviour on others and responsibility for fitness to practise.
 It may also assist in avoiding more serious problems later during the educational course, or later still when the individual is a practising osteopath.
 Particular examples of situations and methods to support students' understanding of fitness to practise could include the following: - a.
-Attendance at GOsC presentations about the requirements of the Osteopathic Practice Standards offered to all OEIs. - b.
-Examples of social networking which could demonstrate fitness to practise issues, for example placing inappropriate postings or photographs on Facebook, etc. - c.
-Examples of fitness to practise cases and working through the issues involved. - d.
+Engagement with GOsC presentations about the requirements of the Osteopathic Practice Standards offered to all osteopathic educational institutions. - b.
+Using examples of social networking to demonstrate fitness to practise or professionalism issues, for example placing inappropriate postings or photographs on social media. - c.
+Utilising examples of fitness to practise cases and working through the issues involved. - d.
 Reference to possible ethical, conduct or communication issues as an integral part of the teaching and learning process.